 For whatever reason, the “college film” has not been as malleable and consistent a genre as the “high school film.”
 In fact “college comedy” is almost a slur; it suggests a substitute of cheap thrills in lieu of good filmmaking.
 One expects wild parties, hookup mishaps, and imbibing as if there’s no tomorrow.
 Thankfully, Shithouse is a very different film from your typical college comedy.
 It is about… wild parties, hookup mishaps, and imbibing as if there’s no tomorrow.
 Damn it, scratch that argument.

 Nonetheless, Shithouse is indeed a very special film.
 It is one of my favorites of the decade so far.
-It is a post-mumblecore film, by which I mean it embraces mumblecore principles of improvised, naturalistic dialogue between middle class young adults with fairly low-stakes, low-structure drama.
-But it was filmed after the mumblecore wave crested in the late aughts.
+Part of the reason is that it falls into one of my personal favorite filmmaking styles: It is a post-mumblecore film, by which I mean it embraces mumblecore principles of improvised, naturalistic dialogue between middle class young adults with fairly low-stakes, low-structure drama, but was filmed after the mumblecore wave crested in the late aughts/early 2010s.

 The film is directed by Cooper Raiff, who was 23 at the the time of the film’s release.
 Raiff also serves as the film’s writer, producer, and editor.
 As if that weren’t enough, he’s also the star of the film.
 It is a pretty unbelievable accomplishment, with an even more unbelievable backstory: Raiff was a college student when he made Madeline & Cooper during spring break.
 He uploaded the student film to YouTube and tweeted the link to Jay Duplass, who then supported him on production of a feature film remake.
 Less than two years later, Shithouse won the jury prize at SXSW.